ccrawford4/kubeadm-example/README.md

 # Now install the network plugin (lightweight flannel in this case)
 # Assuming you are in the root directory of the repo
+# Update the kube-flannel.yml file to match your pod network cidr
+# On line 94, "Network:"
 kubectl apply -f manifests/kube-flannel.yml
 ```